bluecmd/fejkon/README.md

 There are a few modifications to the board that are recommended.

  * Remove DDR3 SODIMMs, they are not needed and contribute to power drain
- * Add a 100 Ohm resistor to the stock cooler for a better noise level, cooling performance is fine anyway
  * Add a [heatsink](https://www.mouser.ch/ProductDetail/532-375424B00034G) onto of the LTM4601V

 ![DE5-Net Voltage Regulators](images/de5-net-vrs.jpg)